mummer4/mummer/README.md

 `./mummerplot  -p <prefix>  <prefix>.out`

-## RUNNING THE MUMmer UTILITIES
+## RUNNING THE NUCMER and THE PROMER

-Because of MUMmer's modular design, it may be necessary to use a number of separate programs to produce the desired output.
-The MUMmer scripts attempt to simplify this process by wrapping various utilities into packages that can perform standard alignment requests.
-Listed below are brief descriptions and usage definitions for these scripts.
-Please refer to the "docs/" subdirectory for a more detailed description of each script.
+Two main executables in MUMmer are nucmer and promer.  nucmer is designed for DNA sequence alignment and proteing is designed for protein or translated sequence alignment

-### nucmer utility
+### nucmer

 **Description:**